nickbarth/Sev.re/readme.md

 # Sev.re

-[Sev.re](http://info.sev.re/) is a dead simple way to setup your server.
+[Sev.re](http://info.sev.re/) - server setups in one line.

 ### How does it work?

-First, pick a few packages you'd like to install and pipe them to your shell.
+First, pick a few packages you would like to install and pipe them to your shell.
 Like so:

 ```terminal
 sh <(curl -L sev.re) ruby mongodb nginx
 ```

-That's it.
+All clear.
 Your server will be ready to go.

 ### Package Listings